Bowline: Usage

-This can be taught to children with the rhyme: "Up through the rabbit hole, round the big tree; down through the rabbit hole and off goes he."

-There is a potential with beginners to wrongly tie the bowline.
-This faulty knot stems from an incorrect first step while tying the rabbit hole.
-If the loop is made backwards so that the working end of the rope is on the bottom, the resulting knot will be the Eskimo bowline, looking like a sideways bowline, which is also a stable knot.

 Security

 As noted above, the simplicity of the bowline makes it a good knot for a general purpose end-of-line loop.
 However, in situations that require additional security, several variants have been developed:

 Round turn bowline

 The round turn bowline is made by the addition of an extra turn in the formation of the "rabbit hole" before the working end is threaded through.

 Water bowline

 Similar to the double bowline, the water bowline is made by forming a clove hitch before the working end is threaded through.
 It is said to be stronger and also more resistant to jamming than the other variations, especially when wet.

 Yosemite bowline

 In this variation the knot's working end is taken round the loop in the direction of the original round turn, then threaded back up through the original round turn before the knot is drawn tight.
 The Yosemite bowline is often used in climbing.